mike-ward/mike-ward.github.io/_posts/2009-04-27-adsensor--a-windows-sidebar-adsense-gadget-that-actually-works.md

 ---
 layout: post
-title:  AdSensor – A Windows Sidebar AdSense Gadget (that actually works)
+title: 'AdSensor – A Windows Sidebar AdSense Gadget (that actually works)'
 ---
 AdSense gadgets are far and few between and the majority of them simply don’t work.
 I finally found something that did work but it was not to my liking.
 So after a bit of heavy refactoring I’ve come up with what I feel is a useful AdSense gadget.
 Like my other gadgets, Simply Weather, Stop Watch and Calculator, AdSensor is simple, functional and compact.